 A course change (adding and/or dropping a course) by a student after the completion of the second week of the term is assessed a \$25 fee per change.
-Courses dropped after the second week of the term will receive a grade of withdrawal (W).
-Courses dropped after the sixth week will receive a grade of withdrawal while failing (WF).
+Courses dropped after the second week of the term will receive a grade of withdrawal (W), and require a completed drop request form available in the Academics Office.
+Courses dropped after the sixth week will receive a grade of withdrawal while failing (WF), and require a completed drop request form available in the Academics Office.
 Specific change dates for each academic term are outlined in the academic calendar.